Ronmi/react-boilerplate/README.md

 For existing project, it adds these features to you project environment

-- typescript compiler `typescript` which supports es6 taget, so you can write `async` and `await` with ease
+- Typescript compiler `typescript` which supports es6 taget, so you can write `async` and `await` with ease.
-- type manager `typings`
+- Type manager `typings`.
-- test environment based on `enzyme`, `karma`, `mocha`, `chai` and `sinon`
+- Test environment based on `enzyme`, `karma`, `mocha`, `chai` and `sinon`.
-- test coverage support
+- Test coverage support.
-- `sinon-chai` and `chai-as-promised` for testing asynchronized requests
+- `sinon-chai` and `chai-as-promised` for testing asynchronized requests.
-- few helper scripts in `package.json`
+- Few helper scripts in `package.json`.
+- Tnstall correct type definition of `require`.
+You can use webpack-specific require feature like code-splitting and load css file.

 For newly created project, it adds even more

-- two `webpack` configuration to pack your files with/without compressing
+- Two `webpack` configuration to pack your files with/without compressing.
-- a `Hello world` application with test codes
+- A `Hello world` application with test codes.
-- git ignorance setting file
-- `browser-sync` for showing your modification on-the-fly
+- Sample `.gitignore`.
+- Ready-to-work `browser-sync` for static pages.
+To integrate with your backend or mock server, related configuration is leaved in `bs-config.js`.
-- `lodash` and relative webpack settings.
-It will not included in packed file if you're not using it.
+- `lodash` and related webpack settings.
+It will not be included in packed file if you're not using it.

 It's suggested to install these packages globally.

 - typescript
 - typings
 - karma